bihealth/NeatMS/docs/first-steps/data-format.md

 * sample1.mzML Peak m/z min
 * sample1.mzML Peak m/z max

-An example file is available in the data folder of [NeatMS github repository](https://github.com/bihealth/NeatMS).
+An example files are available in the data folder of NeatMS github repository, example of a single file containing aligned peaks is available [here](https://github.com/bihealth/NeatMS/blob/master/data/test_data/aligned_features.csv).
+An example of unaligned feature tables is given [here](https://github.com/bihealth/NeatMS/blob/master/data/test_data/unaligned_features).
+More details on how to generate them is given below.

 ### Feature table export from mzMine 2.0

 The feature table can be exported before or after aligning peaks across samples.
 If exported before, one `.csv` file per sample should be created with the same names as the raw files, they should be all stored together in single folder.
 If exported after alignment, one `.csv` file is required under the name of your choice.
 The feature table file structure remains the same regardless of the alignment.

+> *Important for aligned peaks: When importing the raw files in mzMine, the tool will attempt to detect and remove a common prefix from the raw file names (if it exists), make sure to disable it as the file names in the exported feature table will not match the actual raw file names anymore (you can also rename the raw files).*

-After selecting the aligned peak list on the right side panel in mzMine2, you can access the export panel through *Peak list methods* > *Export/Import* > *Export to CSV file*.
+After selecting the aligned peak list on the right side panel in mzMine2, you can access the export panel through `Peak list methods` > `Export/Import` > `Export to CSV file`.

-First, make sure the *Field separator* is `,`.
+First, make sure the `Field separator` is `,`.

-Select the following elements in the *Export common elements* panel:
+Select the following elements in the `Export common elements` panel:

 * Export row m/z
 * Export row retention time

-Select the following in the *Export data file elements* panel:
+Select the following in the `Export data file elements` panel:

 * Peak m/z
 * Peak RT